-- If you are appealing a decision we made about coverage for care you have not yet received, you and/or your doctor will need to decide if you need a "fast appeal." - The requirements and procedures for getting a "fast appeal" are the same as those for getting a "fast coverage decision."
-To ask for a fast appeal, follow the instructions for asking for a fast coverage decision.
-(These instructions are given earlier in this section.)
+- If you are appealing a decision, we made about coverage for care that you have not yet received, you and/or your doctor will need to decide if you need a fast appeal.
+If your doctor tells us that your health requires a fast appeal, we will give you a fast appeal. - The requirements for getting a fast appeal are the same as those for getting a fast coverage decision in Section 5.2 of this chapter.